 To purchase: Send an email to be added to the list.

-A group of kits is being readied for earlier inquiries.
-Production on more kits will start
+A second group of kits is being readied for the list.
+Production on more kits will start this

 One section of the Animas River bridges in Durango CO is a through plate girder bridge.
 It is a main-line

 size span about 80' long that carries the tracks right into the 452a through truss.
 The Durango and

 Silverton runs their trains daily over this bridge.

 I wanted to offer a simple to build kit that is fully detailed and is useful for many modelers.
 This typical

 through girder will hold standard-gauge equipment as well as the large narrow gauge locos that use it

 regularly.
 It will assemble with ACC (super glue) adhesive.